1201: Mac and Me

 Hey wait, did you hear that?
 It sounds like Rush Limbaugh.
 Did your mom swallow a radio?

-Rush Limbaugh is a conservative commentator who helped lead the conservative talk radio revolution in the 1990s.
+Rush Limbaugh (1951-2021) was a conservative commentator who helped lead the conservative talk radio revolution in the 1990s.
 His legions of fans were dubbed “dittoheads” for their loyal support of everything Limbaugh said.
-Despite frequent controversies causing sponsors to abandon the program, Limbaugh’s show remains the highest-rated talk radio show, with around 14 million weekly listeners, and he earns about $85 million per year.
+Despite frequent controversies causing sponsors to abandon the program, Limbaugh’s show remained one the highest-rated talk radio shows, with around 14 million weekly listeners, and earned Limbaugh about $85 million per year.
+An avid cigar enthusiast and former cigarette smoker, Limbaugh was diagnosed with advanced lung cancer in January of 2020, and died in February of 2021.

 I got it!
 I need 100 ccs of junk food, stat!